Therapist-Exoskeleton-Patient Interaction for Gait Therapy: Discussion

 In addition, the patient demonstrated a smaller range of motion at the paretic knee compared to the therapist.
 This discrepancy is likely due to the increased joint stiffness of the patient's knee \cite{souissi2018co}, which may have prevented them from achieving the full range of motion imposed by the therapist, even when physical interaction was present.
 Such limitations are consistent with the general trend in post-stroke patients, where distal joints tend to be more affected than proximal joints \cite{lim2023functional}.

-These findings underscore several important considerations for future research directions.
-First, they support the need for compliant connections in the human-robot interface to ensure patient safety, especially by avoiding overextension of impaired joints.
-Second, they emphasize the importance of adapting joint-level stiffness properties to the individual patient’s impairments and therapeutic goals.
-Finally, they point toward the potential benefit of integrating assistive strategies for more distal joints, such as the ankle, to better support the full range of motor deficits experienced by patients.

-Regarding temporal deviations between therapist and patient kinematics during TEPI training, larger deviations were observed at the knee joints compared to the hip.
-Because identical damping values were applied at both joints, the lower mass of the shank resulted in a higher damping ratio at the knee.
-Combined with the knee’s faster angular velocity during gait, this increased damping contributed to the greater temporal lag observed at the knee.

-Temporal and spatial differences in joint kinematics resulted in variations in the magnitude of the interaction torques, as shown in the Supplementary Materials (Supplementary Figures 1 and 2).
+Temporal and spatial differences in joint kinematics resulted in variations in the magnitude of the interaction torques, as shown in Figure~\ref{fig:joint-kinetics} and Supplementary Figure S1.
 Notably, greater interaction torque was observed at the non-paretic hip around 40\% of the gait cycle, indicating increased therapist support to the stance leg during the swing phase of the paretic limb.
 Moreover, during the swing phase (60–100\%), increased interaction torques were observed at both the paretic hip and knee joints.
-These interaction torques translated into perceived assistance or resistance for the therapist and the patient, varying by joint and gait phase, as observed in the interaction power plots in Supplementary Figures 1 and 2.
-Overall, these findings suggest that the therapist delivered targeted, phase-specific corrections to both legs in a more coordinated and synergistic manner than is typically achievable through manual guidance.
+These interaction torques translated into perceived assistance or resistance for the therapist and the patient, varying by joint and gait phase, as observed in the interaction power plots in Figure~\ref{fig:joint-kinetics}.
+Overall, these findings suggest that the therapist delivered targeted, phase-specific corrections to both legs, implementing an interaction strategy that was relatively consistent across the post-stroke patients in this study cohort.

+Two main factors affect the forces delivered to the patient: the virtual connection properties ($K_t, B_t, K_p, B_p$) and the joint-level deviation between therapist and patient kinematics.
+Shown in Table S1, we observed infrequent changes in the virtual connection properties across patients and training blocks.
+Therefore, it is likely that the therapist was able to comfortably shape the patient's gait at a selected set of connection properties by dynamically adjusting her own movements during the training.
+Since the virtual connection is implemented in joint space and the hardware is individually fitted, our framework accommodates substantial therapist–patient anthropometric differences (160–180 cm and 56–99 kg in our cohort).

+It is important to note that the spatial and temporal similarities between patient and therapist kinematics do not imply that the patient was substantially limited or restricted in their ability to deviate from the therapist's guidance.
+To illustrate this, we present instantaneous time-series differences between patient and therapist joint angles without time-warping (Figure S3), capturing both temporal and spatial kinematic deviations.
+These instantaneous differences ranged from $-$15$^{\circ}$ to $+$25$^{\circ}$ across patients and joints, demonstrating the movement variability that is provided and inherent to our compliant TEPI framework.